Every day more than 20 people are killed at traffic intersections in the United States, and many more are seriously injured.

 Published by AARP Livable Communities and the Walkable and Livable Communities Institute as part of a 10 fact sheet series, “Modern Roundabouts” explains the benefits of circular intersections and addresses the misconceptions many have about creating and living with traffic roundabouts.
 (Watch the video at the bottom of this page to see how roundabouts work.)

-First, some terminology: Modern roundabouts — often the size of a baseball infield — differ from rotaries or traffic circles, which can be as big as the stadium itself.
+First, some terminology: Modern roundabouts — often the size of a baseball diamond or infield — differ from rotaries or traffic circles, which can be as big as the entire outfield.
 Second: Modern roundabouts can be 80 feet across with single lanes carrying 25,000 vehicles per day, or they can be larger at 200 feet across with double lanes and the ability to handle 45,000 vehicles daily.

 3 Benefits of Modern Roundabouts (the fact sheet has more)